 The Aselmeyer Castle

-From the above items about the general life and career of architect Lamont Young.
-You will gather that none of Young’s grandiose plans from the 1880s—not the metropolitana, not the Venice Quarter, not the grand seaside resort in Bagnoli—none of that came to fruition.
+From the above items, you will gather that none of Young’s grandiose plans from the 1880s —not the metropolitana, not the Venice Quarter, not the grand seaside resort in Bagnoli— none of it came to fruition.
 It all shattered against the risanamento, the great and drastic urban renewal of the city in the face of the terrible cholera epidemics of the 1880s.
-At best, we have handed down from Lamont Young, a few individual buildings, the most impressive of which is the Aselmeyer Castle on the Corso Vittorio Emanuele (C.VE), in these photos.
+At best, we have a few individual buildings, the most impressive of which is the Aselmeyer Castle on the Corso Vittorio Emanuele (C.VE), in these two photos.

 Young had to give up on his sweeping plans to rebuild entire sections of the city once it became clear that the city council was going ahead with the risanamento.
 He, thus, concentrated his efforts on putting up some individual buildings that still stand today.
 In 1895, Young acquired the rights to build on sections of the C.VE.
 (At the time, that street was almost bucolic and nothing like the mass of buildings you see today.)
 Even then, his plans reached well beyond what actually wound up being done.
 For example, he had come into possession of the Villa Lucia in the Floridiana park in the Vomero section, high above the C.VE.
 He proposed joining that property to the C.VE with an elevator: you would have his Villa Santa Lucia at the top and a new hotel, which he proposed to build, at the bottom.